-Despite the concern that hormonal stimulation of the ovaries prior to IVF can increase the risk of ovarian cancer, the researchers were unable to establish any connection between the treatment of infertility and the risk of cancer.
+Despite the concern that hormonal stimulation of the ovaries prior to IVF can increase the risk of ovarian cancer, the researchers were not able to establish any link between infertility treatments and the risk of cancer.

 Anna Pinborg from the Copenhagen University Hospital presented results of the study, which was attended by 58,572 women who were IVF, and 549,210 women without treatment at the 34th Annual Meeting of the European Society for Human Reproduction and Embryology in Barcelona.